nataliecardot/react-grocery-bud/README.md

 Shopping list app.

 - Items can be added, removed, and edited.
-- List can be cleared.
+- List can be cleared with conditionally displayed button.
 - When an item is added or removed, an alert is displayed.
 - Data is persisted in local storage.